tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 ### Motorcycle models

-The motorcycle was already heavily modified.
+The motorcycle was already heavily modified (details below).
 It is an Australian version of the KTM 690 Enduro R, which closely resembles the EU version.
 I would expect that  the description here would apply, without alternation, to US models.

 I also expect that this description would apply to earlier year models, with exception for taking into account the ABS.
 The use of ABS in the 2014 model only